Trusted research - protecting your work

 Trusted Research is here to help researchers, UK universities and industry partners make informed decisions when working with international collaborators.
 The advice is designed to help you protect your research from theft and exploitation, ensuring that your work is safe and your reputation remains intact.

-The Centre for the Protection of National Infrastructure (CPNI) has designed the Trusted research guidance for academia help academics working in STEM to get the most from working in collaboration with others as well as protecting their own work.
+The National Protective Security Authority (NPSA) has designed the Trusted research guidance for academia help academics working in STEM to get the most from working in collaboration with others as well as protecting their own work.
 These pages cover areas from general information about the kinds of risks that academics can encounter during their research, as well as practical advice.

 Why protect your work?